igomezv/simplemc_workshop/README.md

 ## Requirements

-- Una computadora e Internet.
+- A computer, Internet conection and a Google account (to use google colab).
-- Una cuenta de Google.
+- Otherwise, you must install the dependecies from [requirements_full.txt](https://github.com/ja-vazquez/SimpleMC/blob/master/requirements_full.txt).
+You can use *pip3 install -r requirements_full.txt*.

-Para evitar instalación de librerías se recomienda [Google Colab](https://colab.research.google.com), el cual es un servicio gratuito de Google para ejecutar *notebooks* en la nube, permitiendo utilizar Python 2 o Python 3 con CPU, GPU y TPU.
-Solo es necesario tener una cuenta de Google.
-Para este mini-curso se requiere entorno de ejecución Python 3.
+For didactic purposes, we recommend [Google Colab](https://colab.research.google.com), a free Google service to run *notebooks* in the cloud, allowing to use Python 2 or Python 3 with CPU, GPU and TPU.
+Only a Google account is required.
+SimpleMC is coded in Python 3.

-Desde [Google Colab](https://colab.research.google.com) puedes buscar este repositorio, abrirlo y hacer una copia en tu Google Drive para poder guardar tus cambios.
-También puedes clonar o descargar el repositorio y abrir las notebooks desde Google Colab.
+You can find this repo from [Google Colab](https://colab.research.google.com), open it and make a copy to save your changes to Google Drive.
+You also can clone or download this repository and run the notebooks locally or in Google Colab.

 -----------------------------------